cheprasov/ts-react-global-state/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-@cheprasov/react-global-state (v1.0.0)
+@cheprasov/react-global-state (v1.1.0)
 =========

 The library allows to manage global state easy.
 It is based on React Context API and allows to pass states (values & set functions) to children components via Context.

 **Note:** Currently React Class Components are not supported.
 Work in progress.

-### Plans to do:
+### Features:
+- The library use React API for implementation the Global State feature.
+- Simple & Powerful work with Global State.
+- Allows to have seceral Global States.
-- Add support Global State for React Class Components.
+- It supports Functional & Class Components.

+### Ideas to do:
+- Create a function for generation nested Global States easy.

 ### 1. How to install